ricardoyanez/grazing/README.md

 # GRAZING

-Replacing NAG routines for free or open-source alternatives
+[GRAZING](http://personalpages.to.infn.it/~nanni/grazing/): Replacing NAG routines for free or open-source alternatives

 ## NAG Documentation

-[GRAZING](http://personalpages.to.infn.it/~nanni/grazing/) uses the Fortran NAG Library Mark 18.
+GRAZING uses the Fortran NAG Library Mark 18.
 NAG does not maintain the documentation of too old versions.
 Fortunately, the documentation for Mark 18 can be found in this [site](https://www1.udel.edu/nag/ohufl18pd/LibDoc.html).

 ## Environment variables